brillout/goldpage/docs/readme.template.md

 ~~~

 and `ssr-coin` takes care of SSR'ing your pages:
-- It transpiles & bundles your pages' JavaScript, CSS, and other static assets (with Webpack)
+- It transpiles and bundles your pages' JavaScript, CSS, and other static assets (with Webpack)
 - It routes your pages (with path-to-regexp)
 - It servers your pages (with server middlewares for Express, Koa, Hapi, ...)